drfwint/svo/oTree/README.md

 # Social Value orientation task

-This is the Social Value orientation task
+This is the oTree implementation of the Social Value Orientation Slider Task by Murphy et al. (2014).